wwarthen/RomWBW/Source/Doc/SystemGuide.md

 disk device directly into RAM at system startup.

 The startup then proceeds very much like the Application Boot process described above.
-HBIOS is installed in it's operating bank and control is passed to the Boot Loader.
+HBIOS is installed in its operating bank and control is passed to the Boot Loader.

 # Driver Model